Celebrities React to Charlottesville Protests

-Last night and into this morning, a group of torch-waving white nationalists gathered in Charlottesville, Va. to protest the proposed removal of a statue of Confederate General Robert E. Lee in the city’s Emancipation Park—but things went much farther than that.
+Friday night and into Saturday morning, a group of torch-waving white nationalists gathered in Charlottesville, Va. to protest the proposed removal of a statue of Confederate General Robert E. Lee in the city’s Emancipation Park—but things went much farther than that.
 Marchers wielded confederate flags and Nazi-era slogans, prompting a massive counter-protest against the display of bigotry, and violence quickly erupted.

 The march came ahead of a white nationalist “Unite the Right” rally planned for this weekend, which was quickly dismantled around 11 a.m.
 Saturday after people were injured and a state of emergency was declared.
+One woman was tragically killed after a car plowed into a group of counter-protestors.

 VIDEO: Donald Trump Blocked Chrissy Teigen on Twitter